Have a Question?

 - Have a minimum GPA of a 3.0 on a 4.0 scale or an 80 on a 100-point scale

-- Have a minimum score of 1090 on the new two-section SAT or 1500 on the old three-section SAT, or a 22 ACT composite score
+- Have a minimum score of 1100 on the two-section SAT or a 22 ACT composite score

-- Apply to Stevenson by the January 15 Specialty Scholarship deadline and be admitted to the University.
+- Apply to Stevenson by the January 15 Specialty Scholarship deadline.
 Stevenson’s application for admissions will be available on August 1.

 - Complete the Application for Service and Leadership Scholars Programs by January 15.

 - Complete a Specialty Scholarship Interview by February 1.
 Stevenson University Service Scholars applications will also be considered for the Founders’ Scholarship when interviewing.
 There is no separate application for Founders’.
 Students selected for the Stevenson University Service Scholars will also receive the $2,000 Founders’ Scholarship in addition to the $2,000 Service Scholarship for a total of $4,000 in scholarship funding on top of any previously awarded SU Merit-Based Scholarship.
 Students not selected for the Stevenson University Service Scholars may be awarded a Founders’ Scholarship of $2,000 on its own.